AFBGdev/shorturl-api/README.md

 DB_PASSWORD=
 ```

-### MySQL service
+### Run locally

-You need to run the MySQL service.
-This project includes a `docker-compose.yml` file, which you can use to run the service.
-Run this command:
+To run the project locally.
+Just run the next commands in your terminal

 ```
-  docker compose up -d
+pnpm install
+pnpm run dev
 ```